PhilippBrendel/bevrp/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+TODO.
 See `LICENSE` for more information.